Country code – IE

 Ireland is one of the largest exporters of goods and services related to software worldwide.
 In fact, a lot of foreign software is filtered through the country to take advantage of an advantageous tax regime on intellectual property royalties.

-International companies with their European headquarters in England are Google, Facebook, Twitter, LinkedIn, Amazon, eBay, PayPal and Microsoft.
-Other important industries include the alcohol beverage, financial services, engineering, medical technologies and pharmaceuticals.
+International companies with their European headquarters in Ireland are Google, Facebook, Twitter, LinkedIn, Amazon, eBay, PayPal, and Microsoft.
+Other important industries include alcohol beverage, financial services, engineering, medical technologies, and pharmaceuticals.

 Tax treaties Map